mmerabet42/ft_ls/README.md

 * ![ft_ls0](/screenshots/ft_ls0.png)

-It can list specific directories that are specified in arguments:
+It can list directories which are specified in arguments:

 * ![ft_ls1](/screenshots/ft_ls1.png)